rpalovics/Alpenglow/sip/src/models/baseline/header.rst

-Models.baseline
+Baseline models
 ---------------

-This is the models/baseline header file.
+This submodule contains the simple baseline models like nearest neighbor or most popular.